sugarlabs/musicblocks/documentation/README.md

 etc. and also the button for selecting language.

 (4) the *Palette* toolbar on the left side of the screen.
-(An additional menu appears when a "long press" is applied to a stack of blocks).
+(An additional menu appears when a "right click" is applied to a stack of blocks).

 These toolbars are described in detail in the